ompl/ompl/doc/markdown/constrainedPlanningTutorial.md

 auto csi = std::make_shared<ob::ConstrainedSpaceInformation>(css);
 ~~~

+One of the most important things that `ompl::base::ConstrainedSpaceInformation` does is call `ompl::base::ConstrainedStateSpace::setSpaceInformation`, which allows for the manifold traversal to do collision checking in tandem with discrete geodesic computation.
 Now, we have a constrained state space and space information which we can use for planning.

 ## Defining a Problem